1-d Quantum Harmonic Oscillator with Time Quasi-periodic Quadratic Perturbation: Reducibility and Growth of Sobolev Norms: Introduction and main results

-Let us make more comments on constructing solutions growing with time in Schr\"odinger equations.
-Bourgain \cite{Bou99} built logarithmic lower and upper growth bounds for linear Schr\"odinger equation on $\T$ by exploiting resonance effects.
-And the optimal polynomial growth example was given by Delort \cite{Del2014} for 1-d harmonic oscillator with a time periodic order zero perturbation.
-Maspero \cite{Mas2018} reproved the result of Delort by exploiting the idea in \cite{GY00}.
-In \cite{BGMR2018}, the authors also considered the higher-dimensional harmonic oscillator with a linear perturbation in $x$ and $-{\rm i}\partial_x$ with time quasi-periodic coefficients.
-Under the Diophantine condition of frequencies, the time-dependent equation can be reduced to a special ``normal form" independent of time (see Theorem 3.3 of \cite{BGMR2018}), which implies the polynomial growth of Sobolev norm.
+Let us review the progress on constructing unbounded solutions of time-dependent Schr\"odinger equations.
+For linear Schr\"odinger equation on $\T$ with time quasi-periodic perturbation, by exploiting resonance effects, Bourgain \cite{Bou99} built logarithmic upper bound for Sobolev norm of solutions and constructed examples of solution which exhibits logarithmic growth with $t$.
+Later, for 1-d harmonic oscillator with certain time periodic order zero perturbation, Delort \cite{Del2014} constructed some solution with its Sobolev norm polynomially growing with $t$.
+By exploiting the idea in \cite{GY00}, Maspero \cite{Mas2018} gave a simplified proof for the result of Delort \cite{Del2014}.
+In \cite{BGMR2018}, the authors also considered the higher-dimensional harmonic oscillator with time quasi-periodic perturbation which is linear in $x$ and $-{\rm i}\partial_x$.
+Under the Diophantine condition on frequencies, the time-dependent equation can be reduced to a special ``normal form" independent of time (see Theorem 3.3 of \cite{BGMR2018}), which implies the polynomial growth of Sobolev norm.
+In particular, a concrete example of such polynomial growth is given for 1-d harmonic oscillator with time periodic perturbation (see Corollary A.2 of \cite{BGMR2018}).
+Recently, for 2-d harmonic oscillator with perturbation which is decaying in $t$, Faou-Rapha\"el \cite{FR20} constructed a solution whose ${\CH}^1-$norm presents logarithmic growth with $t$.
+For 2-d harmonic oscillator with perturbation being the projection onto Bargmann-Fock space, Thomann \cite{Thomann20} constructed explicitly a travelling wave whose Sobolev norm presents polynomial growth with $t$, based on the study in \cite{ST20} for linear Lowest Landau Level equations (LLL) with a time-dependent potential.
 There are also many literatures, e.g., \cite{BGMR2019, MR2017}, which are relative to the upper growth bound of the solution in Sobolev space.

-From the above mentioned literatures, we can see that almost all the growth results of lower growth bound of the solution are closely related to the resonance phenomenon.
-However, it is not clear to us which kind of parameter set is connected to the growth of Sobolev norm.
-Comparing with all the above results, we introduce the parameter set $\bigcup_{j\in\N}\Lambda_j$ following \cite{Eli1992}, in which the solutions has exponential lower and upper growth bounds, while on the boundaries of this set the solutions has polynomial lower and upper growth bounds.
-In the following, we will present several concrete examples to show that the set $\bigcup_{j\in\N}\Lambda_j$ is of positive measure.
+From the above mentioned literatures, we can see that the growth of Sobolev norm of solution is closely related to the resonance phenomenon.
+However, it was not clear to us how growth and boundedness coexist with each other.
+Following \cite{Eli1992}, for 1-d harmonic oscillator with quadratic perturbation (\ref{eq_Schrodinger}), we introduce in this paper the parameter set $\bigcup_{j\in\N}\Lambda_j$, in which the solutions have exponential growth with $t$, while on the boundaries of this set the solutions present polynomial growth with $t$.
+This subset gives a geometric description on the transition between boundedness and two types of growth.